-The only real loss of functionality is the fact that you can't easily delete notifications one by one, and instead, you have to 3D Touch or long-press a notification, then tap the "X" next to it.
-But aside from that, there are actually some interesting new features with the updated interface, so once you've gotten over the initial shock of the lock screen/notification shade hybrid, I show you how it works below.
+There really is no loss of functionality from the Notification Center in iOS 10, and there are actually some interesting new features with the updated interface, so once you've gotten over the initial shock of the lock screen/notification shade hybrid, I'll show you how it works below.

 You could do what the message at the bottom of the screen tells you and "Press home to open," but if you opened the Notification Center while using an app, this would kick you back out to the home screen.
 Instead, there's a better way: Just swipe up from the very bottom edge of your screen and it'll close the Notification Center while leaving you on the same screen you were previously viewing.